eafflu/runtime/README.md

      background.addChild(shape);

+This code should go at `TODO: 3` in `src/view/background.js` within the `render()` function.

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).

-With just these simple functions, you can do quite a bit.
+With just these simple functions and your current javascript knowledge, you can create almost anything.

 Start by adjusting the background to a color you like and then fix the code so that it only shows the background color above the the ground.

-Then, write more code to draw whatever you like!
+Then, draw something new to your background.

 One place to start is to use a [for loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) to draw a bunch of objects to the screen.
 Start with this: